Conversion of units: Overview

-Some conversions from one system of units to another need to be exact, without increasing or decreasing the precision of the first measurement.
-This is sometimes called soft conversion.
-It does not involve changing the physical configuration of the item being measured.
+For some purposes, conversions from one system of units to another are needed to be exact, without increasing or decreasing the precision of the expressed quantity.
+An adaptive conversion may not produce an exactly equivalent expression.

-By contrast, a hard conversion or an adaptive conversion may not be exactly equivalent.
-It changes the measurement to convenient and workable numbers and units in the new system.
-It sometimes involves a slightly different configuration, or size substitution, of the item.
 Nominal values are sometimes allowed and used.

-Factor-label method
+Factor–label method

-The factor-label method, also known as the unit-factor method or the unity bracket method, is a widely used technique for unit conversions using the rules of algebra.
+The factor–label method, also known as the unit–factor method or the unity bracket method, is a widely used technique for unit conversions that uses the rules of algebra.

-The factor-label method is the sequential application of conversion factors expressed as fractions and arranged so that any dimensional unit appearing in both the numerator and denominator of any of the fractions can be cancelled out until only the desired set of dimensional units is obtained.
+The factor–label method is the sequential application of conversion factors expressed as fractions and arranged so that any dimensional unit appearing in both the numerator and denominator of any of the fractions can be cancelled out until only the desired set of dimensional units is obtained.
 For example, 10 miles per hour can be converted to metres per second by using a sequence of conversion factors as shown below:

-Each conversion factor is chosen based on the relationship between one of the original units and one of the desired units (or some intermediary unit), before being re-arranged to create a factor that cancels out the original unit.
+Each conversion factor is chosen based on the relationship between one of the original units and one of the desired units (or some intermediary unit), before being rearranged to create a factor that cancels out the original unit.
 For example, as "mile" is the numerator in the original fraction and $\mathrm{1~mi} = \mathrm{1609.344~m}$, "mile" will need to be the denominator in the conversion factor.
 Dividing both sides of the equation by 1 mile yields $\frac{\mathrm{1~mi} }{\mathrm{1~mi} } = \frac{\mathrm{1609.344~m} }{\mathrm{1~mi} }$, which when simplified results in the dimensionless $1 = \frac{\mathrm{1609.344~m} }{\mathrm{1~mi} }$.
 Because of the identity property of multiplication, multiplying any quantity (physical or not) by the dimensionless 1 does not change that quantity.
 Once this and the conversion factor for seconds per hour have been multiplied by the original fraction to cancel out the units mile and hour, 10 miles per hour converts to 4.4704 metres per second.

 As a more complex example, the concentration of nitrogen oxides (NOx) in the flue gas from an industrial furnace can be converted to a mass flow rate expressed in grams per hour (g/h) of NOx by using the following information as shown below: